mechmotum/mechmotum.github.io/content/bicycle-of-the-future-postdoc.rst

 To Apply
 ========

+To apply, please submit (in PDF format) a 1 page cover letter explaining your fit for the position and motivation, a C.V., an example peer reviewed scientific publication where you are the primary author, and a 1 page project proposal by 30 September 2021 via the application button.

+The proposal will be reviewed for novelty, feasibility, and alignment with the stated project topics.
+The idea in the proposal will be used as a starting point in developing your project with the TU Delft Bicycle Lab and Royal Dutch Gazelle if hired.

 Visit TU Delft's website to find more employment details and apply for the position (vacancy number: TUD01463):